nikosuenderhauf/nikosuenderhauf.github.io/_pages/about.md

 I conduct [research](projects) in robotic vision, at the intersection of robotics, computer vision, and machine learning.
 My research interests focus on scene understanding, [semantic SLAM](http://www.semanticslam.ai), and new ways to incorporate semantics into reinforcement learning.
 I furthermore lead a project on [new benchmarking challenges in robotic vision](http://www.roboticvisionchallenge.org).

-I am very proud that my work was recognised through a Google Faculty Research Award (2018) and an Amazon Research Award (2020).
+I am very honoured that my work was recognised through a Google Faculty Research Award (2018) and an Amazon Research Award (2020).

 I regularly organise [workshops](workshops) at robotics and computer vision conferences, such as RSS, CVPR, and ICRA.
 I am member of the editorial board for the International Journal of Robotics Research (IJRR), and co-chair of the Technical Committee on Computer and Roboti Vision of IEEE the Robotics and Automation Society.
 I was Associate Editor for the IEEE [Robotics and Automation Letters journal](http://www.ieee-ras.org/publications/ra-l) (RA-L) from 2015 to 2019, and served as AE for the IEEE [International Conference on Robotics and Automation](http://www.icra2018.org) (ICRA) 2018 and 2020.